 Disappointing U.S. data raised concern that the world's biggest economy is losing momentum in the final months of 2014.

 Asian equities rose on Wednesday following better-than-expected U.S. growth data but Japan underperformed on the back of a stronger currency.

-Stocks gained Thursday after data showed the economy grew more than expected last quarter.
+Stocks rose Tuesday after data had the U.S. economy growing more than forecast in the third quarter.

 Get the best of CNBC in your inbox

 China's central bank said it injected 60 billion yuan ($9.39 billion) into money markets via short-term liquidity operations.

 Aside from China, European business leaders are also concerned about rumblings in an economy closer to home.

 Investors yanked $29.5 billion out of global equity funds in the week ended Aug 26, the biggest single-week outflow on record.